2018 QUALIFYING PRO BASS TOURNAMENTS

 - Running lights must be left on until an angler makes his first cast of the morning.
 In the case of dense fog running lights must be left on until fog clears.

 OFF-SITE WEIGH-IN / TAKE OFF: There will not be an official take off point for all Central Pro Division tournaments.
 Anglers may launch anywhere on the tournament waters but cannot start fishing until the official start time of the tournament.
 Official time will be calibrated with GPS or Cell Phone.
 Anglers can motor to their first fishing location of the day prior to the official start time but cannot begin fishing until the official starting time.
 All weigh-ins will be conducted off site at the First Baptist Church, 161 Heaven’s Way, Kimberling City.
-Anglers must be in the parking lot of the the First Baptist Church by 3:00 PM, any angler arriving after 3:00 PM will be disqualified.
+Anglers must be in the parking lot of the the First Baptist Church the official weigh in time, all anglers will receive a text with the official weigh in time on the Friday before the tournament, any angler not in the parking lot by the official weigh in time will be disqualified.
 ONLY WEBB OUTDOORS WEIGH-IN BAGS MAY BE USED TO BRING FISH TO THE SCALES.

 PENALTY POINTS: For each legal dead bass presented to weigh-in officials, the competitor shall be penalized 1.0 pound which will be deducted from the total weight, if an angler’s big bass is dead the 1.0 penalty will be deducted from the big bass.
 The Tournament Director and his designated appointees shall have sole authority for accessing penalty points.